dovuofficial/guardian-middleware-api/README.md

 ## Developing and testing locally

 -   Setup your environment variables
--   Run the linter and basic tests
+-   Run the linter, formatter and basic tests

 ```
 yarn lint